G\'acs-Ku\v{c}era's Theorem Revisited by Levin: Remarks about Levin's argument

-For \emph{Proposition}~\ref{prop:semimeasure} we may replace $2n+O(1)$ by any computable non-decreasing function.
+For \emph{Proposition}~\ref{prop:semimeasure} we may replace $2n+O(1)$ by arbitrary total computable non-de\-creas\-ing function.
 The computability is needed to make the construction effective, and the function should be non-decreasing since we need to allocate intervals for $x0$ and $x1$ inside the intervals already allocated for $x$.
 (It seems that this requirement is not mentioned in~\cite[last paragraph of Section~7.1]{levin-this}, but it is not clear how we can proceed without it.)
-Moreover, we may use any computable function $t(x)$, depending on the string~$x$, not only on its length, if $t(x)\le t(x0)$ and $t(x)\le t(x1)$ for all strings~$x$.
+We may also use a total computable function $t(x)$, depending on the \emph{string~$x$}, not only on its \emph{length}, if $t(x)\le t(x0)$ and $t(x)\le t(x1)$ for all strings~$x$.
+Moreover, we may consider also partial computable functions $t$.

-In \emph{Proposition}~\ref{prop:image} we need the preimage $T^{-1}(\Omega_x)$ to be an clopen (closed and open) subset of~$\Omega$, i.e., the finite union of cones.
-The size of these cones does not matter.
-Let us note also that Proposition~\ref{prop:image} is formulated in~\cite{levin-this} only for universal semimeasure, and not for arbitrary semimeasure $Q$ that is an output distribution of a mapping $T$ with the above-mentioned property, but the argument can be applied to the general case without changes.